-- What is the % of EAL learners in your school? - What is the % of early stage EAL learners in your school (those who have been in the country for less than 2 years)? - What is the % of advanced bilingual learners in your school (including UK born)? - What are the largest ethnic/linguistic groups in the school? - Which is the lowest achieving ethnic group in English/Maths? - What is the school's mobility %? (leaver + joiners/whole role)
+- What is the % of EAL learners in your school? - What is the % of early stage EAL learners in your school (those who have been in the country for less than 2 years)? - What is the % of advanced bilingual learners in your school (including UK born)? - What % of your school are getting 5 A-C including English and Maths? - What are the largest ethnic/linguistic groups in the school? - Which is the lowest achieving ethnic group in English/Maths? - What is the school's mobility %? (leaver + joiners/whole role)